wasmerio/wasmer-pack/doc/tutorial/01-hello-world.md

 unsigned integers) called `a` and `b`, and returns a `u32`.

 You can see that normal comments start with a `//` and doc-comments use `///`.
-Here, we're using `// hello-world.wit` to indicate the text should be saved to `hello-world.wit`.
+Here, we're using `// hello-world.wai` to indicate the text should be saved to `hello-world.wai`.

 One interesting constraint from the WIT format is that *all* names must be written in kebab-case.
-This lets `wit-bindgen` convert the name into the casing that is idiomatic for a particular language in a particular context.
+This lets `wai-bindgen` convert the name into the casing that is idiomatic for a particular language in a particular context.

 For example, if our WIT file defined a `hello-world` function, it would be